Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/deploy-document-store-webapp.md

     In the example below, the document store address is `0x56Fffcd6A79b65d911ee42Bc077DE8cFe9fAdeD4`.
 Do **not** use the Transaction ID.

->**Important:** Save the document store address somewhere, as the webapp does not keep track of your document store addresses.
+>**Important:** Save the document store address somewhere, as the web app does not keep track of your document store addresses.

 ![Successful deployment](/docs/integrator-section/webapp-tutorial/document-store-webapp/success.png)

+## Additional reading
+You will find more details about document store on [this page](/docs/integrator-section/verifiable-document/ethereum/document-store).